rfortherestofus/twenty-five-things/twenty-five-things.iapresenter/text.md

 ## 8. Make maps

 R is renowned for its graph-making capabilities.
-Did you know that you can use ggplot, that same package you use to make graphs, to make maps.
+Did you know that you can use ggplot, that same package you use to make graphs, to make maps?
 There is a special geom (`geom_sf()`) that allows you to make maps.
 And everything you have learned about ggplot applies to maps too: color and fill scales, themes, and more.

 **Resources**
 - Book chapter